tobixen/thrash-protect/README.md

 This is also a very cheap operation, so it's always the first method run after unfreezing a process.

+Finally, I found that I couldn't allow to do a full sleep(sleep_interval) between each frozen process if the box was thrashing.
+I've also attempted to detect if there are delays in the processing, and let the script be more aggressive.
+Unfortunately this change introduced quite some added complexity.

 It's important to do some research to learn if the program would benefit significantly from being rewritten into C before doing too much tweaking on the python script.
 If not, the python script should